-Formerly a railway track, Le P'tit Train du Nord (Small Train of the North) is now a 200 km bike path/cross-country ski trail that winds through the Laurentians.
+Formerly a railway track, Le P'tit Train du Nord (Small Train of the North) is now a 125-mile bike path (and cross-country ski trail) that winds through the Laurentians.

-Adding to the convenience and enjoyment of this route, some of the old train stations have been converted into cafes, shops or information centres.
+Adding to the convenience and enjoyment of this route, some of the old train stations have been converted into cafes, shops, or information centers.

-Le P'tit Train du Nord starts about 30 minutes north of Montreal.
+You can drive to the start of the Le P'tit Train du Nord path.
+It's about 30 minutes north of Montreal.

 08 of 09